(Amazon UK link) |

 The film acknowledges some important issues, such as homelessness and the appalling condition of some council houses; the way some people can be too compliant, bossed around by family and friends; the difficulties inherent in looking after someone with dementia; the loneliness that single or widowed people can experience, particularly when their offspring live abroad.
 Other issues are lightly touched upon in what felt quite realistic ways.

 But somehow… it never grabbed us.
-There wasn’t any chemistry between the two principals, and the final (perhaps inevitable) scene is much too drawn out and, I felt, unnecessary to have shown at all.
+There isn’t any chemistry between the two principals, and the final (perhaps inevitable) scene is much too drawn out and, I felt, unnecessary to have shown at all.
 There’s some poignancy, but even one scene which should have been very sad failed to move us.
 The acting felt awkward; possibly deliberately, so as to reflect the difficulties of getting to know another person, and the script was a bit turgid.
 I’m not sure what happened to the walks, as they became incidental after the first handful.

 So although it wasn’t a bad film, and the adjectives ‘relaxed’ and ‘honest’ could certainly apply, we didn’t find it at all moving, complex or tender.
 And we’re mystified as to why it was billed as comedic.
 There wasn’t anything remotely amusing about the majority of the film.
 We did smile at one moment when the dogs switched water bowls, and when there was an unexpected round of applause after an incident later in the film.
 But that was it.
 The storyline was essentially rather depressing with no real hope for the future.